zerklabs/gopin/README.md

 [...]
 ```

-### get_spki
+### get_pkp
-Reads a file via STDIN (or via --flag) and outputs a helpful HSTS header which can be used in Chrome
+Reads a file via STDIN (or via --flag) and outputs a helpful public key fingerprint which can be used in Chrome under chrome://net-internals/#hsts